-One of the professional hats Ben wears nowadays is as unofficial spokesman for the pioneering U.S. Navy scientists and divers who made SEALAB and its breakthroughs in deep diving possible (as in these New York Times obituaries for Walt Mazzone and Bob Barth).
-Audiences at numerous events have heard Ben’s lively PowerPoint presentation, which includes some of the rare audio recordings and visuals he dug up while researching his book, and Ben makes frequent on-screen appearances in the recent PBS documentary based on his book.
+One of the professional hats Ben wears nowadays is as unofficial spokesman for the pioneering U.S. Navy scientists and divers who made Sealab and its breakthroughs in deep diving possible (as in these New York Times obituaries for Walt Mazzone and Bob Barth).
+Audiences at numerous events have heard Ben’s (lively!)
+PowerPoint presentation, which includes some of the rare audio recordings and visuals he dug up while researching his book, and Ben makes frequent on-screen appearances in the recent PBS documentary based on his book.

-In the meantime, he continues to pursue his writing and is also in the business of helping others with their writing, whether they’re trying to put words on paper or online.
-Ben has worked with a diverse group of clients to help them create pitch-perfect prose for books, brochures, newsletters, websites, essays, editorials – you name it.
-Tweets, posts on Facebook and other social media are most effective when they’re pitch perfect, too.
+As Ben continues to pursue his own writing, he is also in the business of helping others with their writing and has worked with a diverse group of clients to create pitch-perfect prose for books, brochures, newsletters, websites, essays, editorials – you name it.
 If getting the words right is your goal, then Ben can help you find the right words.
 Besides being a deft stylist, he’s a sharp-eyed copy editor and something of a grammar geek, whose pleasure reading includes Fowler’s Modern English Usage, The Associated Press Stylebook, and The Chicago Manual of Style.
 Ben’s inner grammarian practically tap-danced around the room to “Divide and Conquer,” an episode of Malcolm Gladwell’s “Revisionist History” podcast that pondered the usage and implications of the semicolon in Article IV, Section 3, of the U.S. Constitution.
 (One of Gladwell’s expert guests was Mary Norris, the longtime New Yorker copy editor, whose linguistic romp of a book, Between You & Me: Confessions of a Comma Queen, Ben had read with highlighter in hand.)

 Ben is currently based in Los Angeles, where he grew up and, among other things, learned to surf before leaving home after high school to attend UC Berkeley.
-The ocean was no longer as nearby, and, by Southern California standards, northern waters had an icy bite besides.
+The ocean was no longer as nearby, and, by Southern California standards, northern waves felt like an icy slap in the face.
 So there was considerably less surfing, a lot more studying, and a fair amount of international travel, including stints in Paris, where Ben brought his French up to conversational speed, and in Moscow, where he had less success with his elementary Russian but a memorable Soviet-era sojourn nonetheless.

 Soon after graduating from college, Ben wrote his first story for a Berkeley newspaper and, well, that was it.
 Reading All the President’s Men and The Right Stuff fueled the journalistic fire, and the San Francisco Bay Area was an inspiring place for a young journalist to get started.
-Ben went on to build his career in Sacramento, Santa Barbara, and western Pennsylvania, his young family’s home base while he worked on SEALAB.
+Ben followed his career path to Sacramento, Santa Barbara, and then western Pennsylvania, his young family’s home base while he worked on Sealab.
 Details are on his LinkedIn profile.
-From PA his personal and professional journey led back to LA.

 Any questions?
 Send Ben an email at email@example.com.
 He is good about responding, usually promptly.
 I should know.
 I am Ben Hellwarth.